namugach/dockit/docs/en/MANUAL.md

 **Solution**:
 - Check if Docker is running
 - Check if you have the necessary permissions
-- Delete the `.dockit` directory and try again
+- Delete the `.dockit_project` directory and try again

 ### Container Start Issues